AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/private-msg-delivery.md

 ## Note Tagging

 Note discovery schemes typically require notes to be accompanied by a stream of bytes generated specifically for the note discovery protocol.
 This 'tag' is then used in the procss of note identification.
-Whilst the tag itself is nnot sufficient to enable efficient note retrieval, the addition of it alongside the note enables the note discovery protocol to privately select a subset of the global set of notes to be returned to the user.
+Whilst the tag itself is not sufficient to enable efficient note retrieval, the addition of it alongside the note enables the note discovery protocol to privately select a subset of the global set of notes to be returned to the user.
 This subset may still require some degree of trial-decryption but this is much more feasible given the reduced dataset.

 When applications produce notes, they will need to call a protocol defined contract chosen by the recipient and request that a tag be generated.
 From the protocol's perspective, this tag will simply be a stream of bytes relevant only to the recipient's note discovery protocol.
 It will be up to the precompile to constrain that the correct tag has been generated and from there the protocol circuits along with the rollup contract will ensure that the tag is correctly published along with the note.